 As teams conduct the FBA and develop the BIP, the rubric acts as a reference to guide the Action Team in creating a thorough and high quality plan.
-By using the criteria for "in place", "partially in place", or "not in place" as a reference at each step, the team increases the likelihood the time invested in the assessment and planning for intervention will result in the desired behavior change, and that the replacement behavior will continue after supports are reduced.
+By using the criteria for Proficient, Developing, or No Evidence/Not in Place as a reference at each step, the team increases the likelihood the time invested in the assessment and planning for intervention will result in the desired behavior change, and that the replacement behavior will continue after supports are reduced.

 For example, when conducting a teacher interview, the description of the problem behavior given was, "The student doesn't mind what I say.
 He's very noncompliant."
-The following excerpt from the FBA/BIP Rubric, under Step 2, "Develop Summary Statement" provides the "in place", "partially in place", and "not in place" criteria for the activity "Describe Problem Behavior", and shows how a team might address the current "not in place" rating for the description of the behavior as "noncompliant".
+The following excerpt from the FBA/BIP Rubric, under Step 2, "Develop Summary Statement" provides the Proficient, Developing, or No Evidence/ Not in Place criteria for the activity "Describe Problem Behavior", and shows how a team might address the current No Evidence/Not in Place rating for the description of the behavior as "noncompliant".